-The basic aim appears to be to very substantially reduce their scales syllabus content and expectations.
+In other words, the basic aim is to very substantially reduce their piano scales syllabus content and learning expectations.

 I think it’s a fair point that at the higher grades, in particular, some of the current syllabus repetition is excessive and unnecessary.
 But any reduction in quantity needs, as they themselves go on to say, to be matched by the “maintenance of rigour and demand”.

 “We have considered the grades requirements are introduced for other instruments and aimed for parity, where appropriate”.

 The problem here, as experienced musicians will all know, is that the technical and musical challenges of playing scales on different instruments cannot easily be compared.

 Pianists do not, for example, have to struggle with intonation, breath control or bow hold.
 While a complete novice at the piano might be taught to play a one-octave C major scale hands separately in just a few minutes, the same clearly isn’t true for the violinist.

 ABRSM are often quick to point out that their syllabus is not intended as a comprehensive curriculum or programme of study.
 And yet they are well aware that many teachers use ABRSM requirements as the basic framework within which scales, arpeggios and broken chords are introduced and learnt.

 Should ABRSM radically reduce their exam scales requirements, this will surely lead to a corresponding reduction in the teaching and learning of scales worldwide.
 Their talk of “reducing the load” clearly points to their recognition of this.
 ABRSM may not like to explicitly admit the link, but nor can they honestly deny the likelihood.

 Undoubtedly the most significant change in this proposal is that the “all keys” requirement of previous syllabuses no longer applies.